sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

 I've almost wrapped up the whole story, but then I asked myself.
 Why this doesn't work in ruby?

-I've gone back to the orignal src code and decided to use ruby-odbc driver directly without Sequel gem.
+I've gone back to the orignal src-code and decided to use ruby-odbc driver directly without Sequel gem.
 Thankfully in the repo there were some examples how to use it:

 ```ruby
 connection = ::ODBC